Building your freelance proofreader website

 Purchasing your legal documents

 I use a company called Lucy Legal for all my business legal paperwork.
 Lucy is a UK solicitor who specialises in helping small businesses with their legal requirements and she covers pretty much every legal document you’ll ever need.
 Other companies are also available, such as Legal Buddy and Termageddon.
+(These are not affiliate links, just good products!)

-These are just suggestions, not recommendations – you should always do your own research and purchase documents that are suitable for how your business works.
+These are suggestions, not recommendations – you should always do your own research and purchase documents that are suitable for how your business works.

 SEO basics for proofreader websites